tyrion70/chainpoint-node/README.md

-Once your Node is running, and has registered itself, you'll need to transfer TNT so that you can have a credit balance to use for submitting hashes.
-If your Node has no credits available to it, it won't be able to submit hashes to Core, and it won't be eligible for TNT rewards.
+Once your Node is running, and has registered itself, you'll need to transfer TNT so that you can have a credit balance for submitting hashes.
+If your Node has no credits, it won't be able to submit hashes to Core, and it won't be eligible for TNT rewards.

-The process of converting TNT to credits is quite easy.
+The process of converting TNT to credits is easy.
 Using a tool like [MyEtherWallet](https://www.myetherwallet.com/), transfer TNT from the address that your Node is registered with, to the Core receiving address.

 You can find the current receiving address at the `/config` HTTP endpoint on each Core cluster.